-Whether you’re new to solo travel, have traveled before, or are a solo veteran, choosing the right country for you depends on your level of comfort and how challenging or adventurous you want your trip to be.
+Whether you’re new to solo travel, have traveled before, or are a solo veteran, choosing the correct country to visit depends on your comfort level and how challenging or adventurous you want your trip to be.
+This is especially true for solo female travelers who may have additional considerations when planning their trips.

-Safety, friendly locals, language, good infrastructure, and the ability to meet other solos are the key ingredients.
+So, what makes a country good for solo travelers?
+The key ingredients are safety, friendly locals, language, good infrastructure, and the ability to meet other solo travelers.

-Here’s a guide to countries just geared up for solo travelers with other nationalities of solos you can expect to meet there.
+Here’s a guide to countries geared specifically toward solo female travelers, with other nationalities of solo travelers you can expect to meet there.

 For First Time Solos

-If it’s your first time and you’ve researched and got the facts but you’re feeling apprehensive about going on your own, these countries are perfect for first time solos.
+If it’s your first time, you’ve researched and gathered the facts, but you’re feeling apprehensive about going on your own, these countries are perfect for first-time solo travelers.

 England